sukritishuk/ML_ZoomCamp_Midterm_Project/README.md

 Name of file used - ***Dockerfile***

 Docker allows to separate or isolate my project from any system machine and enables running it smoothly on any machine using a container.
+To use Docker after installing Docker Desktop for Windows I had to perform the following steps:-
-* Firstly, I had to build or make a Docker image.
-I used a Python Docker image from Docker website[https://hub.docker.com/_/python].
+* Firstly, I had to build a Docker image.
+I used a Python Docker image from the Docker website[https://hub.docker.com/_/python].

-This Docker image file had dependencies for my project.
+This Docker image file would have dependencies for my project.
 ![image](https://user-images.githubusercontent.com/50409210/139591380-10ffb4c1-263f-4509-a1b4-993c0d7c67ed.png)

-* After creating the Dockerfile and writing the settings in it, I built it and specified the name zoomcamp-test for this Dockerfile, using the command below:
+* After creating the Dockerfile and writing the settings in it, I built it and specified the tag name *zoomcamp-test* for this Dockerfile, using the command below:
-     *docker build -t zoomcamp-test .
+     *docker build -t zoomcamp-test .*
+* Thereafter, running the image once built and launching waitress service using command - *docker run -it --rm --entrypoint=bash zoomcamp-test*
-* Then, the port 5000 of the Docker was mapped to 5000 port of my machine and the below command was executed:
+* Mapping the port 5000 of the Docker to 5000 port of my machine for successful run of project app using Docker container using the below command:
-     *docker run -it --rm -p 5000:5000 zoomcamp-test
+     *docker run -it --rm -p 5000:5000 zoomcamp-test*

  This finally deployed my stroke prediction app inside a Docker container.

-## Instructions on the Running the Project:
+## Instructions about Running the Project:

-In this section I have summarized the steps for running the best model after exporting it from Notebook to a script and thereafter deploying it locally as an app using Docker.
+In this section I have summarized the steps for running the Best model  (XGBoost for Classification) for my project after exporting it from Notebook to a script and deploying it locally as an app using Docker.

 Below are the steps in this regard:-
 * Changing the directory to the desired one using the command prompt terminal.
-* Running the train script (FinalModeltrain.py) used for training the best model using command ----> *python FinalModeltrain.py*
+* Running the train script (*FinalModeltrain.py*) used for training the best model using command ----> *python FinalModeltrain.py*
 * Installing flask library using command -----> *pip install flask*
-* Running the predict script (FinalModelpredict.py) used for loading the best model using command ----> *python FinalModelpredict.py*
+* Running the predict script (*FinalModelpredict.py*) used for loading the best model using command ----> *python FinalModelpredict.py*
 * Installing waitress library (for Windows) using command ------> *pip install waitress*
 * Telling waitress service where the stroke predict app is using command ----> *waitress-serve --listen=127.0.0.1:5000 FinalModelpredict:app*
-* Running the script (in a new cmd terminal) with new sample person details (FinalModelpredicttest.py) for testing the best model after deployment using command ------> *python FinalModelpredicttest.py*
+* Running the script (in a new cmd terminal) with new sample person details (*FinalModelpredicttest.py*) for testing the best model after deployment using command ------> *python FinalModelpredicttest.py*

   This would give the stroke prediction and probability of stroke for the new person (unseen data) input detail.